CodingItWrong/jessup/README.md

 This project is early-stage.
 Upcoming work I would like to do:

-- [ ] Remove the need for manually editing files to finish project setup for some frameworks
 - [ ] Better error output
 - [ ] General robustness
 - [ ] Ability to request dry-run mode as an interactive option instead of a hard-coded flag